comberb/MobileChallenge/README.md

 3. Tapping on the photo should take the user to a separate page wherein they can see more detail about the photo.

+More details are displayed when tapping on a photo.
+This doesn't query for more info though - this would be a nice addition.
+Comments, for example, would be nice to see.

 4. Tapping on a user id/photo should produce a list of photos by that user.

+We can use the same search url with an extra parameter to make sure the photos returned all belong to the selected user.
+These are all displayed in a list, reusing the photo summary view that is used in the search module.